yogthos/yogthos.net/resources/templates/md/posts/2016-04-17-state-of-web-clj-dev.md

-{:title "The State of Clojure Web Development", :layout :post, :tags [“luminus” “arachne”]}
+{:title "The State of Clojure Web Development", :layout :post, :tags ["luminus" "arachne"]}

 The Kickstarter for the [Arachne](https://www.kickstarter.com/projects/1346708779/arachne-rapid-web-development-for-clojure) framework was just announced.
 I think this is very exciting, and I sincerely hope that it will be successful.
 There is plenty of room for frameworks in the Clojure web application domain.
 However, I also think that the pitch in the video severely misrepresents the current state of Clojure web development.